-In the days following cataract surgery, your eyes might be blurry.
+In the days following cataract surgery, your vision might be blurry.
 This makes it easier for people to injure themselves during exercise and sports.
 You will want to wait until you can see clearly to start throwing or catching objects, running, and other activities.

 - Increased Risk of Infection